North American P-51 Mustang variants: XP-51F, XP-51G and XP-51J

 The lightweight Mustangs had a new wing design.
 The airfoil was switched to the NACA 66,2-(1.8)15.5 a=.6 at the root and the NACA 66,2-(1.8)12 a=.6 at the tip.
 These airfoils were designed to give less drag than the previous NAA/NACA 45-100.
 In addition, the planform was a simple trapezoid, with no leading edge extension at the root.

 In 1943, North American submitted a proposal to redesign the P-51D as model NA-105, which was accepted by the USAAF.
 Modifications included changes to the cowling, a simplified undercarriage with smaller wheels and disc brakes, a larger canopy, and an armament of four .50 Brownings.
 In total the design was some 1,600 lb lighter than the P-51D.
+Schmued described how it came from an enquiry by the USAAF as to why British aircraft were lighter than American ones.
+NAA engineers examined the various components and equipment fitted to Spitfires.
+In the course of this NAA found that British load factors were less than American ones.
+Working to the lower load factors helped them reduce structure weight.
 In test flights, the NA-105 achieved 491 mph at 21,000 ft.
 The designation XP-51F was assigned to prototypes powered with V-1650 engines (a small number were passed to the British as the Mustang V), and XP-51G to those with Merlin RM 14 SMs.

 A third lightweight prototype powered by an Allison V-1710-119 was added to the development program.
 This aircraft was designated XP-51J.
 Since the engine was insufficiently developed, the XP-51J was loaned to Allison for engine development.
 None of these experimental lightweights went into production.